-Approximately HK\$138.4 million (approximately 24.2% of our total estimated net proceeds) will be used for the repayment of banking credit facilities obtained during our ordinary course of business primarily for the funding of our working capital that were secured by various personal and corporate guarantees.
-Such repayment of banking credit facilities include (i) bank borrowings with interest rates ranges between 5.2% to 7.0% which will be due for repayment within six months upon Listing; and (ii) other credit facilities which comprise bank acceptance bills, guarantee letters and letter of credits.
-We intend to repay such secured credit facilities within six months upon Listing.
+Approximately HK\$[REDACTED] million (approximately [REDACTED] of our total estimated [REDACTED]) will be used for the repayment of banking credit facilities obtained during our ordinary course of business primarily for the funding of our working capital that were secured by various personal and corporate guarantees.
+Such repayment of banking credit facilities include (i) bank borrowings with interest rates ranges between 5.2% to 7.0% which will be due for repayment within six months upon [REDACTED]; and (ii) other credit facilities which comprise bank acceptance bills, guarantee letters and letter of credits.
+We intend to repay such secured credit facilities within six months upon [REDACTED].
 Please refer to the section headed "Relationship with Controlling Shareholders - Independence from our Controlling Shareholders - Financial independence" for further details on the guarantees given by Dr. Tang and his related parties.

-We intend to replace these bank borrowings with proceeds from the Listing mainly because these bank borrowings are guaranteed by Dr. Tang and his related parties.
+We intend to replace these bank borrowings with [REDACTED] from the [REDACTED] mainly because these bank borrowings are guaranteed by Dr. Tang and his related parties.
 After the repayment of these bank borrowings, we would no longer be reliant on them for bank financing.
 Please see "Financial Information - Indebtedness" for further details.

-In addition, in terms of funding costs, the one-off listing expenses to be incurred is expected to be less than the on-going interest that the Group will need to pay for the same amount of funds borrowed in the long term.
-In 2018, our weighted average interest rate for bank borrowings was 6.05% per annum while our one-off listing expenses is expected be around 8% of our gross proceeds.
+In addition, in terms of funding costs, the one-off [REDACTED] expenses to be incurred is expected to be less than the on-going interest that the Group will need to pay for the same amount of funds borrowed in the long term.
+In 2018, our weighted average interest rate for bank borrowings was 6.05% per annum while our one-off [REDACTED] expenses is expected be around [REDACTED] of our [REDACTED].